ENCCS/julia-for-hpda/content/sciml.rst

       If you get issues with renaming :math:`U` since you already ran the code with the orignal definition, you can restart the REPL or introduce another neural network :math:`V` and replace :math:`U` where needed.

+.. todo:: The neural network

+   Experiment with other architecture of the neural network in the above example.
+How small (in terms of number of parameters) can it be and still perform well?
+Is the convergence rate slower or faster when the number of parameter increases or decreases?
+You can also try other activation functions and see how the model performs (tanh, ReLU, GELU, etc.).